edaniels2/signature-pad/projects/signature-pad/README.md

  - `clear()`: clear canvas, triggers `drawComplete` to emit an empty svg document
  - `loadSvg(svg: string)`: load a _path specified_ svg to the signature
  pad.
-Note: if provided with an svg generated from text this method has the same effect as `clear()`
+Note: any non-path elements will be ignored.